klec00/ha-garden-irrigation/README.md

-# Weather setup in Home-Assistant
+# Weather based Smart Irrigation setup in Home Assistant
 __Adopted from kloggy's excellent work on [HA Irrigation](https://github.com/kloggy/HA-Irrigation-Version1).__

 *Note: I make use of HA Irrigation version 1, since that was the version I started with, and with the adoptions I've made it fits my needs so I will not change to version 2 for now.*